Jadakejan/MvcMovie/MvcMovie/Readme.txt

 				Hello kejan

-OverView: This is a very basic overview, and actual implementations may vary depending on the programming
+Observation: This is a very basic overview, and actual implementations may vary depending on the programming
 			 language and framework you're using.
 The key idea is to separate concerns, making your code more modular and maintainable.
+.
+.
+.
+.
 2024-01-18
 1331
 Review : 4th Part (Add a Model)